conan-io/conan/README.rst

-      imports    Calls your local conanfile.py or conanfile.txt 'imports' method. copy       Copies conan recipes and packages to another user/channel. remove     Removes packages or binaries matching pattern from local cache or remote. alias      Creates and exports an 'alias recipe'. download   Downloads recipe and binaries to the local cache, without using settings.
+      imports    Calls your local conanfile.py or conanfile.txt 'imports' method. copy       Copies conan recipes and packages to another user/channel. remove     Removes packages or binaries matching pattern from local cache or remote. alias      Creates and exports an 'alias package recipe'. download   Downloads recipe and binaries to the local cache, without using settings. inspect    Displays conanfile attributes, like name, version, and options.
+Works locally, in local cache and remote.
+      help       Shows help for a specific command. lock       Generates and manipulates lock files.
+      frogarian  Conan The Frogarian

     Conan commands.
 Type "conan <command> -h" for help

 Contributing to the project